 Many SaaS customer DPAs contain onerous and wide ranging obligations on SaaS suppliers to assist with audits, DPIAs, data subject requests and return and deletion of data which go far beyond the SaaS supplier’s obligations set out in the GDPR.
 These clauses should be carefully reviewed and amended to reflect the mandatory obligations of the SaaS supplier under the GDPR and should include provisions for a SaaS supplier to be paid for providing assistance.

 Any exclusion on the use of subcontractors should be removed from the DPA – as all SaaS suppliers use subcontractors, due to the nature of cloud computing – all SaaS suppliers use a data centre.
-The provisions on how and when subcontractors can be used and in which jurisdictions, should be carefully drafted to ensure that these permit the actual practices of the SaaS supplier in providing the SaaS services.
+The provisions on how and when subprocessors can be used and in which jurisdictions, should be carefully drafted to ensure that these permit the actual practices of the SaaS supplier in providing the SaaS services.
+EU standard contractual clauses must be used where any UK or EU personal data is transferred outside of the EEA.

 Controller or Processor DPA